SWIL-IITK/EPyT-C/README.md

 |    Arsenite oxidation and arsenate attachment/detachment               |    Bulk phase: (1) aqueous arsenite (mg/L); (2) aqueous arsenate (mg/L); (3) aqueous arsenic (mg/L); (4) residual chlorine (mg/L); and (5) TOC (mg/L).
 Wall phase: (1) adsorbed arsenate (mg/m<sup>2</sup>).|    (1) chlorine - TOC reaction leading to chlorine decay, TOC degradation, and THMs formation; (2) mass-transfer of chlorine from bulk to wall phase; (3) wall reactions of chlorine leading to its decay; (4) chlorine – aqueous arsenite reaction leading to arsenite oxidation to arsenate and subsequent chlorine decay; (5) adsorption/ desorption of arsenate within the bulk-wall phase interface.  |
 |    Perfluorooctanoic acid formation               |    Bulk phase: (1) chlorine (mg/L); (2) TOC (mg/L); (3) perfluoro octaneamido betaine, PFOAB (ng/L); (4) perfluoro octaneamido ammonium salt, PFOAAmS (ng/L); and perfluorooctanoic acid, PFOA (ng/L).                                                     |    (1) chlorine - TOC reaction leading to chlorine decay, TOC degradation, and THMs formation; (2) mass-transfer of chlorine from bulk to wall phase; (3) wall reactions of chlorine leading to its decay; (4) chlorine - PFOAB reaction leading to chlorine decay, PFOAB degradation, and PFOA formation; and (5) chlorine - PFOAAmS reaction leading to chlorine decay, PFOAAmS degradation, and PFOA formation. |

+Based on the module selected for WDS analysis, EPyT-C evolves governing (partial differential and ordinary differential) equations emulating the propagation and formation/ degradation of the corresponding water quality parameters within the distribution network realm.
+Once the governing equations (one-dimensional advective-reactive equations) are framed, the numerical method that involves the explicit method of characteristics and the fourth-order Runge-Kutta method, initially presented by (Tzatchkov et al., 2002), is applied to derive numerical solutions - spatiotemporal distribution of complex water quality parameters in WDS.

 # Flexibilities

 EPyT-C offers the following flexibilities, making it a handy tool for research and industry:
-- Allows time-series variations in the input values for the water quality parameters at the sources (reservoirs and booster nodes).
+1. Allows time-series variations in the input values for the water quality parameters at the sources (reservoirs and booster nodes).
-- Customize the random fluctuations in the input values for the water quality parameters at the sources.
+2. Customize the random fluctuations in the input values for the water quality parameters at the sources.
-- Customize the perturbations in the reaction rate coefficient values.
+3. Customize the perturbations in the reaction rate coefficient values.
-- Customize the outputs and export the data as Excel files or other formats.
+4. Customize the outputs and export the data as Excel files or other formats.
-- Customize the numerical accuracy by altering the model parameters (time step, velocity tolerance, etc.).
+5. Customize the numerical accuracy by altering the model parameters (time step, velocity tolerance, etc.).
-- Control the computational efficiency by adjusting the accuracy of the numerical solutions.
+6. Control the computational efficiency by adjusting the accuracy of the numerical solutions.

 # Installation